awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 The following program shows how to use `UpdateItem` with a condition\.
 If the condition evaluates to true, the update succeeds; otherwise, the update is not performed\.

-In this case, the item is only updated if there are more than three actors in the movie\.
+In this case, the item is only updated if there are greater than three actors in the movie\.

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;